-The dynamics associated to a single charged particle in a Paul trap, in presence of a damping force, has been theoretically and experimentally investigated in \cite{Izma95, Hase95}.
-Izmailov investigates damped microparticle motion in presence of combined periodic parametric and random external excitations, using the singular perturbation theory \cite{Izma95}.
-The modified stability diagrams in the parameter space have been calculated in \cite{Hase95}, showing that the stable regions in the $a - q$ parameter plane are not only enlarged but also shifted.
-It was also emphasized that in certain cases the damping force may induce instability in the particle dynamics.
-Later, Sevugarajan and Menon developed a model relating perturbation in the ion axial secular frequency to geometric aberration, space charge, dipolar excitation, and collisional damping in nonlinear Paul trap mass spectrometers \cite{Sevu00}.
-A multipole superposition model that considers both hexapole and octupole superposition has been introduced to account for field inhomogeneities.
-Dipolar excitation and damping were also considered in the equation of ion motion.
-The perturbed secular frequency of the ion was inferred by use of a modified Lindstedt–Poincar{\'e} perturbation technique.
-It was also showed that the shift in ion secular frequency with the axial distance from the centre of the trap exhibits quadratic variation.
-Another interesting paper of Sevugarajan and Menon investigates the role of field inhomogeneities in altering stability boundaries in nonlinear Paul traps mass spectrometers, taking into account higher order terms in the equation of motion \cite{Sevu02}.
-The contribution of hexapole and octupole superposition in shifting the stable trapping region, as well as ion secular frequencies in nonlinear Paul traps have also been explored.
-The paper of Zhou {\it et al} \cite{Zhou10} uses the Poincar{\'e}-Lighthill-Kuo (PLK) method to infer an analytical expression on the stability boundary and ion trajectory.
-A multipole superposition model mainly including octupole component is proposed by the authors, with an aim to model the electric field inhomogeneities.
-Using the method described, both the dynamic shift and secular frequency of ions have been expanded to asymptotic series.
+The dynamics associated to a single charged particle in a Paul trap, in presence of a damping force, is theoretically and experimentally investigated in \cite{Izma95, Hase95}.
+Izmailov {\em et al} explore the damped microparticle motion in presence of combined periodic parametric and random external excitations, using the singular perturbation theory \cite{Izma95}.
+The modified stability diagrams in the parameter space are calculated in \cite{Hase95}, illustrating that stable regions in the $a - q$ parameter plane are not only enlarged but also shifted.
+It is also emphasized that in certain cases, the damping force may induce instability in particle dynamics.
+Later, Sevugarajan has developed a model relating perturbation in the ion axial secular frequency to geometric aberration, space charge, dipolar excitation, and collisional damping in nonlinear Paul trap mass spectrometers \cite{Sevu00}.
+A multipole superposition model that considers both hexapole and octopole superposition is introduced to account for field inhomogeneities.
+Dipolar excitation and damping are also considered in the equation of ion motion.
+The perturbed secular frequency of the ion is then inferred by use of a modified Lindstedt–Poincar{\'e} perturbation technique.
+Moreover, the shift in the ion secular frequency with the axial distance from the centre of the trap exhibits quadratic variation.
+Ref. \cite{Sevu02} investigates the role of field inhomogeneities in altering the stability boundaries in nonlinear Paul traps mass spectrometers, taking into account higher order terms in the equation of motion.
+The contribution of hexapole and octopole superposition in shifting the stable trapping region along with ion secular frequencies in nonlinear Paul traps are also explored.
+Ref. \cite{Zhou10} uses the Poincar{\'e}-Lighthill-Kuo (PLK) method to infer an analytical expression on the stability boundary and ion trajectory, while it also suggests a multipole superposition model with an aim to model electric field inhomogeneities.
+Using the method described both the dynamic shift and the ion secular frequency are expanded to asymptotic series.